ITAndreHoch/Terraform-stage-vmware/README.md

 All configuration parameters are described on the page: https://www.terraform.io/docs/providers/vsphere/index.html

-The entire configuration is in two files:
+The entire configuration consist of two files:

 **varaibles.tf**